vinograd47/ctest-ext/docs/usage/run_test.md

 ## Configure the testing script

-The CTest Extension module can be configured in two ways:
+The CTest Extension module can be configured in three ways:

 1. Create parent CMake script, which will define all required variables and then include the project's testing script: